SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 </details>

-## Step 2: Create a development package in Tier 2
+## Step 2: Create a development package in HOME or an existing software component for classic ABAP

 You will develop the wrapper in a dedicated package under the structure package **`ZTIER2`** in your SAP S/4HANA system.